Satellite flare: Uncontrolled satellites

-When a satellite's orientation goes out of control, it becomes possible to predict only a trajectory of its pass, at any point of which it can flare up.
-These satellites are also described as "tumbling".
+When a satellite goes out of control, it becomes possible to predict only a trajectory of its pass, while it becomes virtually impossible to accurately predict any flaring.
+These non-operational satellites are also described as "tumbling".
 This category includes many rotating rocket bodies, some failed Iridium satellites, ALOS satellite (which can produce flashes up to −10 mag), etc.

 The most important and valuable information about tumbling satellites is the period of flashes.
-It can vary from 0.3–0.5 seconds (rapidly rotating objects) to a minute or more (slowly rotating objects).
+It can vary from 0.5 seconds (rapidly rotating objects) to a minute or more (slowly rotating objects).
 Other important characteristics are the amplitude of changes in brightness and period of repetition of these changes.

-Humanity Star was a passive satellite which is primarily designed to produce satellite flares.

 Observation

-While satellites may be seen by chance, there are websites and mobile apps which provide location specific information as to when and where in the sky a satellite flare may be seen (for controlled satellites), or trajectory of a tumbling satellite's pass (for uncontrolled satellites) in the sky.
+While satellites may be seen by chance, there are websites and mobile apps which provide location-specific information as to when and where in the sky a satellite flare may be seen (for controlled satellites), or trajectory of a tumbling satellite's pass (for uncontrolled satellites) in the sky.

-Among others, reflections from satellites and other human space objects are often reported as unidentified flying objects (UFOs).
+Reflections from satellites and other human space objects are sometimes reported as unidentified flying objects (UFOs), and are often a result of repetitive observations in an isolated area of the sky over a short time period.